 Constantine Alavanos is a Greek politician.

-He was appointed as General Secretary of Ministry of Culture in 1981
+He was appointed as General Secretary of the Ministry of Culture in 1981

 The Melina Mercouri Foundation

-The Melina Mercouri Foundation, one of the main missions of this foundation is to undertake and coordinate all activities for the reunification of the Parthenon Marbles, To promote activities for the creation of the New Acropolis Museum.
+The Melina Mercouri Foundation, one of its main mission is to undertake and coordinate all activities for the reunification of the Parthenon Marbles, To promote activities of the New Acropolis Museum.

 Melina Mercuri Foundation website

-Thanos Mikroutsikos a composers of popular and classical music in his home country.
+Thanos Mikroutsikos is a composer of popular and classical music in his home country.
 He was appointed as Alternate-Minister of Culture with Melina Mercouri in 1993.
-After Melina Mercouri’s death in 1994 he was appointed Minister of Culture.
-He remained at this position until 1996.
+When Melina Mercouri passed away in 1994, he was appointed Minister of Culture.
+He remained in this position until 1996.

 Andrew Burnett was Deputy Director of the British Museum